samueltin/uw_risk_agent/README.md

 call all tools and still return **REFER**.
 A pipeline approach would always run every step, regardless of the data.

+**Caveat, stated honestly:** this applies to the Azure provider.
+The local Ollama path is a deterministic pipeline — `llama3.1:8b` is not reliable enough over a multi-turn tool loop, so the tools are called in code and the model is asked once for the decision.
+See *Key design decisions*.

 ---

 ## Architecture